BritishPandaChick/disney-codes/log.md

 ## Day 13: July 17, 2019
 **What I Did Today:** Played around with screen sizes for media attribute in HTML file.
 Tried getting CSS for main stylesheet to appear on website.

-**Day Summary:** I didn't have much with getting the navigation to appear.
+**Day Summary:** I didn't have much luck with getting the navigation to appear.
 I thought the problem was the screen sizes so I tried playing around with the media attribute in the head tag for all the stylesheets to see if I could fix it this way.
 It didn't work.
 In the end, I moved the h1 navbar from the nav and added a class to the row for styling.
 So far it is working.
 As I was checking the mobile section, the background image is now moving towards the middle of the page.
 I'll see if I can get it to move a little bit to the left side of the page.

 **Tomorrow's List:**
 - Fix background image for event invitation so move a little to the left.
 - Fix nav code in responsive and main stylesheets.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 14: July 18, 2019
+**What I Did Today:** Fixed mobile and responsive stylesheets for 30 Days, 30 Sites event invitation.
+Tried fixing main desktop style sheet.

+**Day Summary:** I spent all my time working on the CSS for the invitation.
+It took some time copying and pasting code but I managed to fix the issues with the mobile website.
+I managed to get the responsive version done since there weren't too many changes.
+The one that is proving to be the biggest challenge is the main desktop version.
+Somehow the styles aren't appearing for the navigation bar.
+I played with the screen sizes and even removed the links for the main style sheet but the styles I want still aren't appearing.
+I double checked all my styles for the other two stylesheets and they are working just fine.
+So tomorrow I'm going to figure out what is wrong with the main stylesheet and get something to appear.
+I have removed the code I was using and am slowly adding it back to see what my site looks like without any of the styles.

+**Tomorrow's List:**
+- Fix main stylesheet for desktop.
+Trying creating a different stylesheet or play around with screen sizes.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)